 This introduction to the art and science of video production focuses on developing visual literacy and postproduction skills.
 Starting with an examination of basic video technology and traditional media aesthetics, all stages of the video production process are covered.
 Students receive introductory technical training and hands-on experience with digital camcorders, microphones, and nonlinear editing equipment.

 An examination of the history, cultural impact, and aesthetics of documentary film and video production.
 Through viewings, lectures, discussions, and hands-on exercises, students learn how to research, write, interview, direct, shoot, and edit a documentary.
-The class works in small production teams, using camcorders and editing equipment to produce mini-documentaries designed by each team.
+Using camcorders and editing equipment, students produce their own short documentaries.

 Music and Cultural Identity